Montessori Practical Life for Babies & Toddlers: Simple Daily Routines

 Choosing the Right Tools at This Stage

-Wipes can still be helpful:
+Wipes can still be useful for:

-- for quick clean-ups
+- quick clean-ups

-- during messy transitions
+- messy transitions

-👉 This is where independence begins to grow.
+This is where independence begins to grow.

-🧼 Stage 3: 2+ Years — Building Independence
+Stage 3: 2+ Years — Building Independence

 By this stage, practical life becomes part of everyday routines.